thomasmercuriot/react-flight-radar/README.md

 Go to the original repository on GitHub and click the **New Pull Request** button.
 Select your branch and submit your PR with a brief description of the changes.

 I'll review your submission as soon as possible.
 Thanks in advance for contributing ! :rocket:

+## App Features

+Discover how the app provides a dynamic and interactive experience for tracking live flights :

+### Interactive Map with Automatic User Location

+Upon opening the app, users are taken directly to a map centered on their current location.
+This provides immediate context and a seamless starting point for exploring nearby flights.

+### Real-Time Flight Data Visualization

+Flights currently in the air within the visible map area are represented by points on the map.
+These points are updated in real-time, ensuring the information is always accurate and up-to-date.

+### Flight Selection and Highlighting

+Users can click on any flight point to select it.
+The selected flight is highlighted with a distinct color, allowing users to quickly identify it among others on the map.

+### Flight Information Popup

+When a flight is selected, a popup appears displaying essential details, including origin, destination, remaining flight time, a thumbnail image of the aircraft, its registration, and callsign.
+This popup also includes a button to view more details about the flight.

+### Expanded Flight Details

+Clicking the "View More" button expands the popup to full screen, providing comprehensive details about the flight.
+Users can explore all available information in a clear, easy-to-read layout.